chainaccelerator/contribox-node/README.md

 Install a specific API on top of node for the relay for the sharing between user : templates, transactions, encrypted proofs, and signs.

-Validation is on the client side, until the Elements blockchain' blocs validation.

-Certification is on the Elements side, until peg out validations.

 Provide a JS Sdk for using this API with a wasm module.

 For now:
 * It's not a pure dynamic federation.
 * Tested on Regtest only.

+Free, fast transaction but:
+* Validation is on the client side, until the Elements blockchain' blocs validation
+* Certification is on the Elements side, until peg out validations
+* Templates allow to ask a reward for specifics validations

 ## Install a sidechain's node